 Apply

 Us: We fight back.
 Pacific Legal Foundation is the nation’s first and most successful public interest law firm dedicated to vindicating individual liberty.
-PLF has an unmatched record in the U.S. Supreme Court, with 18 victories at the Court.
+PLF has an unmatched record in the United States Supreme Court, with 18 victories out of 20 cases litigated at the Court.
 We also have more than a hundred active cases across the nation.
-We are a next-generation public interest law firm.
-What does “next generation” mean for a legal nonprofit?
-It means we aren’t interested in doing the same thing as everyone else.
-We aspire to be the best player in a constantly changing game.

 This role is ideal for someone with: